-When you hire a car, one of the most confusing aspects of the rental agreement is CDW (Collision Damage Waiver) Insurance, and the exclusions which may apply to the insurance policy.
+When hiring a car, one of the most confusing aspects of the rental agreement is CDW (Collision Damage Waiver) Insurance which may be referred to as car hire excess insurance, and the exclusions which may apply to the insurance policy.

 Below we look at answering some of the most commonly asked questions about CDW insurance cover, CDW excess and what is covered.

 CDW insurance is a form of rental vehicle insurance cover which protects the hirer in the event of accidental damage to the rental vehicle.

 What is CDW Excess?

 CDW excess is a maximum amount to which the hirer may be liable in the event of damage caused to the rental vehicle during the hire period.
 The excess amount would usually be charged in the event of unrecovered theft of the vehicle.